SSHGuard/sshguard/man/sshguard.8.rst

 of optional arguments can be passed to its process on the command line, for modifying its default behaviour:

+-b [thresh:]filename
+                enable blacklisting: blacklist after thresh (or 120) dangerousness committed, and hold the permanent blacklist in filename.
+See TOUCHINESS & BLACKLISTING below.

 -a sAfety_thresh
                 block an attacker after it incurred a total dangerousness exceeding sAfety_thresh.
 Most attacks incur dangerousness 10.
                 See http://www.sshguard.net/docs/reference/attack-signatures/
                 for details.
 (Default: 40)

--b [thresh:]filename
-                enable blacklisting: blacklist after thresh (or 120) dangerousness committed, and hold the permanent blacklist in filename.
-See TOUCHINESS & BLACKLISTING below.

--e filename     execute extra external program filename whenever an event is
-                triggered.
-See EXTERNAL PROGRAMS below.

--v              print summary information on **sshguard** and exit.

--i pidfile      store my PID in file pidfile at startup (for control scripts).
+-p secs         release a blocked address no sooner than secs seconds after
+                being blocked for the first time. **sshguard** will release the address between X and 3/2 * X seconds after blocking it.
+                (Default: 7*60)

+-w addr/host/block/file
+                Whitelisting of addr/host/block, or take the triples from the specified file.
+See the WHITELISTING section for more details.

+-s secs         forget about an address after secs seconds.
+If host A issues one
+                attack every this many seconds, it will never be blocked.
+                (Default: 20*60)

 -l source       enable the Log Sucker, and add source to the list of log sources
                 to monitor. source is a filename, a FIFO name, or the magic